 Miami Shoplifting Lawyer

 Our criminal defense law firm routinely represents clients accused of shoplifting (also known as “retail theft”) in Miami and other counties.
-Surprisingly enough, our typical client is a professional without prior contact with the criminal justice system.
-Although false arrests do occur (and are defended aggressively by our shoplifting defense attorneys), most shoplifting clients attempted to shoplift when loss prevention officers detained them.
+Surprisingly, our typical client is a professional with no prior contact with the criminal justice system.
+Although false arrests do occur (and are aggressively defended by our shoplifting defense attorneys), most shoplifting clients attempted to shoplift.
 The client cannot explain their actions and is deeply ashamed and embarrassed.
 A conviction for theft charges can have lasting consequences.
-Our Miami shoplifting lawyers strive to minimize the effects and ramifications of a criminal charge to help our clients put their cases behind them and move on with their professional and personal lives without a criminal record.
+Our Miami shoplifting lawyers strive to minimize the effects and ramifications of a criminal charge, helping our clients put their cases behind them and move on with their professional and personal lives without a criminal record.

 Shoplifting Charges and Retail Theft in Miami